The desk

 What is the standard brief-to-dispatch turnaround?

-72 hours for a standard release.
+72 hours for a standard release (brief intake to dispatch).
 Express (48-hour) and urgent (24-hour or same-day) are available — confirmed with the desk at intake.
-Express and urgent timelines affect translation market scope, which is agreed upfront.
+Lead time for the brief is T-72h standard; express briefs require all supporting materials at submission.
+Express and urgent timelines affect translation market scope, which is agreed upfront and documented in the brief record.
+Translation windows: standard markets require 5 working days; urgent markets require 48 hours minimum.

 08